jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success.md

 ## Concluding Thoughts

-Counter-intuitive and often simple solutions frequently solve the grandest farthest reaching problems.
-Thinking and forcing deep mental endeavors is more valuable, healthy, and efficient than deciding to find an easy, shallow, thoughtless solution.
+==Counter-intuitive and often simple solutions frequently solve the grandest farthest reaching problems.
+Thinking and forcing deep mental endeavors is more valuable, healthy, and efficient than deciding to find an easy, shallow, thoughtless solution. ==

-Irrational thinking due to addiction to technology and information.
+==Irrational thinking due to addiction to technology and information.
 Dive deeper into the things I am already pursuing myself.
 Stop consuming redundant information phrased differently.
-Instead, building on what I already know and using the resources I have mentally retained due to actual helpfulness stems a much quicker and elegant solution.
+Instead, building on what I already know and using the resources I have mentally retained due to actual helpfulness stems a much quicker and elegant solution.==

 Instead of always reverting to online resources - stay mindful and in-tune with your own personal priorities.
 Don't try and solve everything at once, but tackle one thing at a time and **be disciplined in your fight against mindlessness**.